-Applicable to residential members supplied through one meter.
+Applicable to residential consumers, churches, or church buildings, supplied through one meter.
 The capacity of individual motors served under this schedule shall not exceed seven and one-half $(7\frac{1}{2})$ horsepower without consent from the Cooperative.

-RESIDENTIAL SERVICE - TIME-OF-DAY RATE SCHEDULE "R-TOD"
+RESIDENTIAL SERVICE - TIME-OF-DAY - RATE SCHEDULE "R-TOD"

-Applicable, on an optional basis, to residential members supplied through one meter.
+Applicable, on an optional basis, to residential consumers, churches, or church buildings, supplied through one meter.
 The capacity of individual motors served under this schedule shall not exceed seven and one-half $(7\frac{1}{2})$ horsepower without consent from the Cooperative.
-This is an experimental rate and may be altered or discontinued at any time solely at the discretion of the Cooperative.
-The Cooperative may also limit the number of members served under this rate.